Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Top of page

-Working families may be eligible to receive up to 30 hours funded childcare per week (38 weeks per year), the term after their child turns 3.
+Working families may be eligible to receive up to 30 hours funded childcare per week during term time, the term after their child turns 3.

-Visit Childcare Choices for further information and to find out if you are eligible and to apply.
+Visit Childcare Choices for further information and to apply.

 Top of page